AbdulTechX/alx-project-0x02-setup/alx-project-2/README.md

-# 📘 Next.js Project Setup and Basics.
+# 📘 Next.js Project Setup and Basics

 This repository serves as a foundational guide for setting up and understanding the basics of Next.js application.
 It includes a step-by-step project initializations, essential configurations, and explantions of core concepts such as pages, routing, components, and static generation.